smnorris/roadintegrator/README.md

 4. Preprocess (tile inputs and generate linear features from polygon inputs):

         $ python 1_prep.py preprocess

-5. Run the road integration (on machine with ArcGIS 10.6/Python 2.7, `prepped.gdb` must be in folder noted as `temp_data` in `config.yml`) on the ArcGIS machine):
+Move the resulting `temp_data/prepped.gdb` to equivalent folder on a machine with ArcGIS 10.6/Python 2.7.

+5. Run the road integration:

         C:\path\to\project> python 2_integrate.py

-6. Merge the tiled outputs (moving the tiled output of integrate to local machine with Python3 / gdal / fiona may be necessary):
+Move the resulting `temp_data/tiles` back to equivalent folder on the machine with Python 3 / GDAL etc.

+6. Merge the tiled outputs:

         $ python 3_merge.py